hpowell20/cs2063-master/Winter2022/labs/java/Lab6-Threading/README.md

-# Lab 6 - AsyncTask
+# Lab 6 - Threading

-In lecture we've seen the importance of moving long-running operations off of the UI thread and into a worker thread.
-In this lab you will implement (portions of) this functionality using an `AsyncTask`.
+In class we have seen the importance of moving long-running operations off of the UI thread and into a worker thread.
+In this lab you will implement (portions of) this functionality using a runnable thread from the an `AsyncTask`.

 ## Understanding the skeleton code